apoly765/ArithmeticLibrary/README.md

 # ArithmeticLibrary
-A arithmetic library focused on modularity, extensibility, and compatibility
+An arithmetic library focused on modularity, extensibility, and compatibility

 To ensure compatibility all inputs are converted into floats.
-This ensures that any input can be utilized without causing errors.
+This ensures that all numeric inputs can be utilized without causing errors.

 Pass integers, floats, or strings containing numeric values using the mathit() function and speciy what operation to be done: 'add' , 'sub, 'mult', or 'div'.